 It's important to remember that all countries are different, in their laws, religious beliefs and customs.
 Just because something, such as an e-cigarette, is legal in the UK, you can't assume that it will be legal in the country you are travelling to.

-To help Brits avoid getting into trouble abroad, The Foreign and Commonwealth Office (FCO) urges British travellers to research local laws and customs in their holiday destination before they travel.
+To help Brits avoid getting into trouble abroad, The Foreign, Commonwealth & Development Office (FCDO) urges British travellers to research local laws and customs in their holiday destination before they travel.

 With regards to Dubai, which is part of the United Arab Emirates (UAE), the Foreign Office states the following on its travel advice pages:

 "UAE laws and customs are very different to those in the UK.
 There may be serious penalties for doing something that might not be illegal in the UK."

 And it's not just far flung countries or those with different religious beliefs that you need to worry about.
 Laws around behaviour in public places, alcohol, drugs, smoking, and prescription medication vary in different countries and you should make sure you are aware of the rules before you travel.